October 5, 2020 | blog post

 The first step is to think back to recent food, fluid and medicine intake.
 If you notice that your urine changes colors after eating certain foods, fluids or medications, avoid these substances (if possible) for a period of time and monitor for change in your urine color.
 If you notice you have dark yellow urine, or it has a strong odor to it, start by drinking one to two glasses of water to address any dehydration.

-when should we see a doctor or specialist?
+when should we see a doctor or specialist about urine color?

 If you have any urinary symptoms (pain or burning with urination, change in urinary frequency) associated with a change in urine color, or persistent change in urine color or odor, contact your primary care physician.
 They can troubleshoot some of the more common issues related to abnormal urine color, arrange for a urine test and help determine if (and how urgently) seeing a specialist is necessary.